xissy/warm-up-go/README.md

 # warm-up-go
 > warm up coding with golang

+!!!DEPRECATED!!!
+Since I have found that a bite-sized problem solving works better for me, I use LeetCode, Codingame, HackerRank, TopCoder, etc. rather than this to be warmed up.

 ### Why?
 I have always wanted to be a good, productive, motivated, and effective programmer.
 Once I start to code on my computer, I can keep focusing for a while more than four hours usually.
 But what I struggle with is sometimes I cannot start my work.
 I don't know why, but it was difficult to open my IDE and start to write codes on it. (because I am not a robot?)